mrange/impulse-samples/source/FourK/onek-win-demo/README.md

 This example is not quite size-optimal and may have some glitches, but when compiled with Crinkler, the code size is reduced to 1011 bytes, qualifying it as a 1KiB demo.

 Special thanks to [lhphr](https://www.youtube.com/@lhphr) for sharing the amazing formula that generates the music.

+See [4KiB Windows Demo Example](../README.md) for info about tools used to make a really small executable.